AlinaWan/gag-seed-shop-macro/README.md

 ## How to Use

 ### 1. Open the Seed Shop GUI
 - First, open the seed shop in the game so the macro has the correct interface to interact with.
+- Make sure the seed shop is **freshly opened**:
+  - The list should be **scrolled all the way to the top**.
+  - **No seeds** should have their purchase options opened.
+  - This ensures the macro starts from a predictable state and highlights the correct items.

 ### 2. Activate UI Navigation
 Press the `\` key **once**.